Payday Loan Cost Calculator

 Another limitation is that payday lending laws vary by state and country.
 Some jurisdictions cap fees or APRs, some restrict rollovers, and some prohibit payday lending entirely.
 This page does not attempt to apply local legal rules automatically.
 You should review the lender’s disclosures and your local consumer protection laws before relying on any estimate.

-Finally, the calculator does not judge whether a payday loan is right or wrong for your situation.
+Finally, the calculator does not judge whether a payday loan is the right choice for your situation.
 It is an educational tool that helps you see the numbers clearly.
 In many cases, alternatives such as negotiating a payment extension, asking a utility provider for a plan, seeking help from a nonprofit assistance program, using a lower-cost line of credit, or borrowing from a credit union may be less expensive.
 The value of the calculator is that it gives you a transparent starting point for that comparison.

-Practical Context
+Practical Payday Loan Context

 Many people turn to payday loans because they need money quickly and feel they have few choices.
 Approval may depend more on proof of income than on a traditional credit check, which can make these loans accessible when other credit is not.
 That convenience, however, often comes with a very high price.
 By converting the fee into an APR and showing the total repayment amount, this calculator helps you slow down and evaluate the tradeoff between speed and cost.